|Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Fat 12g||16%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The recipe works equally well with either a tube or loaf pan, however, a round tube pan can look more formal and festive for a celebration.
-For an even more formal presentation, feel free to sprinkle powdered sugar on top for a festive touch.
-Serve the orange cake for tea time, breakfast, Ramadan ftour (evening meal following the Ramadan fast) or snack time.
+For an even more formal presentation, feel free to sprinkle confectioners' sugar on top for a festive touch.
+Serve the orange cake for tea time, breakfast, Ramadan Iftar (evening meal following the Ramadan fast), or snack time.

 - Zest of 1 or 2 oranges

 - 1 tea glass of vegetable oil